List of Futurama characters: Nine

-A man who wears a white gown with a large number 9 on it.
+Nine (voiced by David Herman) is a man who wears a white gown with a large number 9 on it.
 He is both a conspiracy theorist and a conspirator.
-He is voiced by David Herman and is a cameo character appearing in the first and second production seasons of Futurama.
+He is a cameo character appearing in the first and second production seasons of Futurama.
 He reappeared in Bender's Big Score and Into the Wild Green Yonder, where it was revealed he was the Grand Curator of the Legion of Mad Fellows.
 When Nine became grand curator is unknown, but the audio commentary track for Into the Wild Green Yonder hints that he was in the Legion prior to the year 3000.
 As grand curator (which is essentially a knowledgeable leader) of the Legion, he becomes the story teller for Philip J. Fry's mission to possibly end the epic long battle between two ancient races, as they by 3009 have noticed that the Chi have been re-emerging.
 It is later revealed in "Murder On the Planet Express" that he operates a discount spy store called For Your Eyes Mainly.
-He wears aluminum foil on his head to avoid other peoples' brain waves affecting him.
+He wears aluminum foil on his head to avoid other people's brain waves affecting him.